oscarriddle/.emacs.d/README.md

-# A Personal Preference Configuration of Emacs
+# A Personal Lightweight Configuration of Emacs
   This is my emacs configuration tree, which was maintained since I was in Sato Takashi Lab in Kyoto University, and now added several new packages for fansy and convient features.
 Light-weight and transportability are